Social

 Key Actions & Achievements

-• During the height of COVID-19, we aided marginalised communities, including donating 150,000 high-grade KN95 face masks to health workers in Somalia and South Sudan.
+• During the height of COVID-19, we supported marginalised communities by donating 150,000 high-grade KN95 face masks to health workers in underserved and resource-challenged areas.

 Occupational Health & Safety